Roasted Winter Squash Recipe with Whole Grains

 Pearl barley is barley that has been polished so that the outer hull and some of the interior bran layer is removed.
 This makes for a quicker cooking, easier to chew grain.
 It does strip barley of some of the nutrition.
 But pearled barley is still considered a whole grain and, as you can see when compared with quinoa, offers substantial nutrition.

-I typically make this dish with butternut squash but, again, use your favorite roasted winter squash.
-But what I recommend doing is mixing the ingredients together, risotto-style.
-It makes cleanup easy, as you just scoop everything into one container.
 This is also a recipe great for freezing.
 Just portion it out and freeze leftovers for future meals, (to use within 2 months).

 With the exception of one ingredient, this winter squash recipe is naturally vegan.
 To make it a vegan squash pilaf, simply swap out the tablespoon of butter for vegan butter.
 (You’ll also want to be sure to use a vegan-friendly wine.)
 As I mentioned, this healthy squash dish is rich in plant-based protein and is a remarkably nourishing version of comfort food for a vegan-friendly dinner.